Bone Marrow Transplant (BMT) Psychology Service

 Before the BMT

-Before your child has their BMT, we aim to meet with you during one of your pre-BMT visits to talk through the procedure and any worries you or your child may have.
-We have found that having the chance to meet with you beforehand and prepare for treatment like this can help the family to cope better.
+Before your child has their BMT, we aim to meet with you virtually in our Allied Health Professionals Pre-BMT clinic to talk through the procedure and any worries you or your child may have.
+We have found that having the chance to meet with you beforehand and prepare for treatment like this can help the family with their transition to the admission and BMT treatment.

 This may include thinking about how you plan and prepare for being on the ward, what information you give your children and how you can look after yourselves during this time too.